As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What is New Mexico State Rock?

-New Mexico doesn’t currently have an official designated state rock, despite its variety of sedimentary, igneous, and metamorphic rocks.
+New Mexico doesn’t currently have an officially designated state rock, despite its variety of sedimentary, igneous, and metamorphic rocks.
 Apache tears might seem like a strong candidate, or even obsidian or agates, due to their abundance in the state, but it remains to be seen.

 Conclusion

-New Mexico is among the best rockhounding states in the U.S. for rockhounds, due to its high diversity and abundance of gems, rocks, minerals, crystals, fossils, artifacts, and rockhounding areas.
+New Mexico is among the best rockhounding states in the U.S. for rockhounds due to its high diversity and abundance of gems, rocks, minerals, crystals, fossils, artifacts, and rockhounding areas.
 It is a state that no true rockhound should miss out on in this life!

 TIP: A lot of rockhounds are tumbling most of the rocks they found.
 And rock tumlbing is great activity to do with your kids.
 Check out the best rock tumblers for kids in the article below: